curl/curl/docs/libcurl/opts/CURLOPT_DNS_INTERFACE.md

 # PROTOCOLS

-All protocols except file:// - protocols that resolve host names.
+All protocols except file:// - protocols that resolve hostnames.

 # EXAMPLE